deepomicslab/LocalHGT/README.md

 Note:
 - reference index file size is approx (reference size) * 4 * (number of denoted hash functions), make sure the disk has enough space.
+- the reference file should be uncompressed.

 ### Refine sequencing reads
 It is highly advised to refine the sequencing reads using tools like [fastp](https://github.com/OpenGene/fastp) before calling HGT.
-We include `fastp` in the conda environment, and refine the reads like
+We include `fastp` in the conda environment; please refine the reads like
 ```
 fastp -i raw_1.fq -I raw_2.fq -o refine_1.fq -O refine_2.fq
 ```

 Note:
-- Currently, LocalHGT only supports paired-end short-read sequencing data (e.g., Illumina data).
+- The fastq files should be uncompressed.

 ### Detect HGT breakpoints
 First, infer HGT breakpoints by running `python scripts/infer_HGT_breakpoint.py` like